 - Participation in social, educational, and recreational activities

 - Learning new skills in real-world settings

-- Maintain and support the stability of the family unit
+- Maintaining and supporting the stability of the family unit

 - Gaining valuable work skills

 - 86% of individuals with disabilities in the Connections For Life program achieved their self-sufficiency goals and improved their opportunities for community integration.